 If it’s still too weak, it’s time to start raising the Amount.
 I might try 180, or 200, or even as high as 250.
 An Amount of 250 with a Radius of 0.3 is almost always too strong for my personal taste, but you might love it for your images 🙂

-Finally, this is where the Threshold slider starts to come into play.
+Then the Threshold slider starts to come into play.
 Once you take the Amount above 150 (while the Radius is 0.3), you might begin to encounter some noise when you sharpen.
 Well, maybe not noise, exactly, but exaggeration of fine detail (eg skin creases) to which you’d rather not draw attention.
 If this is the case, you’ll need to increase the Threshold from 0 to 1, and if that’s not enough, even to 2 or 3.
 (If you have to take it over 3, it means that your Amount is too high, so bring it down a bit instead).
 Threshold is the least understood of all the sharpening sliders, but it’s very important, so don’t neglect it.

 Finally, when I can toggle the Preview and see that the sharpening is to my satisfaction, I press Ok, then continue on to watermark (if necessary) and save.